This is when Cosham fireworks display will take place in 2019 and where you can park

 The spectacular fireworks display in Cosham is set to return next month.

-If you are looking for a display to attend following the news that Gunwharf Quays is not holding its annual one in 2019, then why not head down to the King George V playing fields.
+If you are looking for a display to attend following the news that Gunwharf Quays is not holding its annual one in 2019, then why not head down to the King George V playing fields this week.

 Here’s what you need to know: